What is the GMAT?

 For students who have their sights set on applying to any of the elite business schools in the country, the GMAT may still be the top choice.

 When considering the overall ranking of the business school, the trend is undeniable.
-The lower the university is on the list of top business schools, the less likely they are to accept students who took the GRE instead of the GMAT.
+The higher the university is on the list of top schools, the less likely they are to accept students who took the GRE instead of the GMAT.
 This preference of the GMAT in top tier schools is one of the major factors in the prominence of the test.